aranbarri/linux-fan-check/README.md

   - manually labeled GPIO pins
 - If no fan is detected, shows a GUI confirmation dialog (via Zenity)
 - Logs to `/var/log/fan_check.log`
-- Intended for Raspberry Pi but works on any Linux system with a desktop environment

 ## Requirements